Q: How will I know that my project got selected for funding?

 Detailed explanations of the selection criteria can be found in Grant Guidelines section 3.
 Project Selection, subsection 3.2 Selection criteria.

-Q: What are the deliverables?
+Q: What are the outputs?

-When completing the DELIVERABLES section in your online application, keep in mind that for each output (publication, events, data collection) of the project you have to give an estimated cost.
+When completing the IV.
+OUTPUTS section in your online application, keep in mind that for each output (publication, events, data collection) of the project you have to give an estimated cost.
 This shall be realistic and respect the “value-for-money” principle.
 All cost estimates shall be in EUR (€) based on average prices at the site of delivery.
 Always indicate the unit cost of respective expenditures (hotel price per night, transport per person per specific distance, expert fee per hour, page, etc.).

 The Fund can cover the total costs of the project according to your estimates but may also choose only some specific outputs to be supported.
 Therefore it is important to adhere to the list of eligible cost categories, i.e., costs that can be covered by the grant

 A: To apply for Visegrad and Visegrad+ Grants, your project must fit into one of the seven focus areas eligible for funding.
 Specific thematic priorities may apply to Visegrad+ projects that target the countries of the Eastern Partnership or the Western Balkan countries (see section 1.7.).
 For Visegrad Strategic Grants, distinct strategic priorities are defined on an annual basis (see section 1.6.).
 Each project proposal should be identified with one focus area and one concrete objective which best corresponds with the project’s aims.
 The focus areas and objectives to each grant program can be found on the Fund’s website.

 Q: What should I keep in mind when preparing the application?